mkowalik-git/database-detective/README.md

 ## 🎬 Real-World Applications

-"But why do I need SQL?" - You, probably
+"But why do I need SQL?"

 Once you've mastered Database Detective, you can: